chris-c-thomas/Candle/_sources/tutorials/workflow_upf.rst.txt

 Evaluate an Unrolled Parameter File (UPF)
 =========================================

-This workflow evaluates ensembles of “Benchmark” available here:
+This workflow runs ensembles of training runs from a simple list of JSON-formatted hyperparameters.
-``git@github.com:ECP-CANDLE/Benchmarks.git`` for a given set of parameters.

 Running
 -------